The sole source of Lost Guild ebooks!

-On the dais, Father Siritalanu moved his hands in a holy symbol, and Rani’s fingers reflexively followed.
+On the dais, Father Siritalanu moved his hands in a holy symbol, and Rani’s fingers followed reflexively.
 Perhaps the gods would help her.
-Perhaps they would calculate some escape from Moren’s nearly inevitable destruction.
-Perhaps they would figure out a way that the city could slip free from the closing pincers of attacking armies.
+They might calculate some escape from Moren’s nearly inevitable destruction.
+Maybe they could figure out a way for the city to slip free from the closing pincers of attacking armies.

 The pounding of the battering ram echoed inside Rani’s thoughts, squeezing her heart with its predictable rhythm.

 Father Siritalanu swallowed hard, as if he were trying to drown his own hopeless desperation, and then he continued.
 “And let us pray in the name of Bon, the god of archers.”
 In her mind, Rani immediately heard the powerful whinny of a stallion, the sound of Bon.
 In the past year, she had grown accustomed to meeting the gods this way, to gathering their introduction through her eyes or her ears, her mouth or her nose, through her very flesh.
 The gods came unannounced, pouncing on her as if she were a mouse daring to invade their feline domain.